said-technologie/Payload-Maker/README.md

 cd Payload-Maker

-pip install -r requirements.txt
+pip3 install -r requirements.txt

-python setup.py
+python3 setup.py

-python Payload.py
+python3 Payload.py

 # requirements
 you will ned this modules to use the programme